 - Make sure your feeder suits the amount of feeding you’ll be doing.
 Start with a small feeder, then add others or larger-capacity models, as your number of feeder visitors grows throughout the season and years.
 Or, buy a large feeder, but add only a small amount of sugar-water early in the season.
 There’s no need to fill a feeder to the brim while demand is low.

 - Check for feeders that are easy to clean thoroughly.
 Narrow-necked bottle feeders or saucers with small filling holes are a pain to clean.
 Ceramic feeders prevent you from seeing nectar levels and mold build up.
 The best feeders come apart for complete ease of cleaning.

 - Avoid buying feeders because they are pretty.
 Go for function over form.
-Many of the best looking models being sold today are impossible to clean and may even be awkward or impossible for hummers to use.
+Many of the best looking models being sold today are difficult to clean and may even be awkward or impossible for hummers to use.

 - Perches on feeders are not necessary but may permit you to get better looks at the birds.
-Perches also allow larger, non-hovering birds (finches, woodpecker, orioles, etc) to use the feeders.
+Perches also allow larger, non-hovering birds (finches, woodpecker, orioles, etc.) to use the feeders.
 If this is not something you want, use feeders without perches.

 - Ask your neighbors or fellow birders which feeders they prefer.